BlockCarbon/market/whitepaper.md

 The potential transformation extends far beyond simple digitalization.
 Where traditional assets represent mere database entries, viewed through privileged terminals and managed reactively, tokenized assets can embed sophisticated risk management features and eliminate information asymmetry.
 This consolidation of fragmented information into cohesive, self-contained assets represents a fundamental advance in financial infrastructure.

 ## 4. Voluntary Carbon Market Analysis

+## The Baku Paradigm Shift

+The Baku COP29 climate conference in November 2024 marked a watershed moment for global carbon markets, establishing foundational rules for a unified carbon credit trading system.
+This breakthrough agreement, culminating a decade of international negotiations, introduces two parallel mechanisms that directly inform our blockchain architecture design: a centralized UN trading system and a bilateral trading framework for direct country-to-country transactions.

+The dual-system approach presents a unique opportunity for blockchain implementation.
+While the centralized UN system provides standardization and oversight, the bilateral framework enables innovation in trading mechanisms—precisely where distributed ledger technology excels.
+This regulatory evolution creates an ideal environment for deploying smart contract-based trading solutions that can bridge both systems while maintaining security and transparency.

 ### 4.1 Market Structure